magecomp/magento2-newsletter-popup/README.md

 ![ba2](https://github.com/magecomp/magento2-newsletter-popup/assets/8856845/35fe308e-a7ba-4c18-8008-a06862744d94)

-# Lets's see How it's Work
+# Let's see How it's Work
 * Display of newsletter on the desktop screen of your store.

 ![ba3](https://github.com/magecomp/magento2-newsletter-popup/assets/8856845/01ee5e68-cea7-4f35-8e71-3757a0daab2f)